 And there's the island we saw, on bicycles with backpacks.
 From the bemused look on the ferryman's face, we gathered that not many folks go to this famous island with their belongings on their backs.

 Luckily for us, Mackinac is not a snobbish place.

 Sure, we got shooed away from the Grand Hotel by a young woman who stood under an umbrella like Mary Poppins but looked much less friendly.
 But the locals are so outnumbered by the tourists — by a ratio of 600 to a million — that no one gets too hoity-toity.

-  It does cost more than $50 for two people to get there and back, and that keeps out the riffraff.
+It does cost more than $60 for two people to get there and back, or more than $100 with bikes, and that keeps out the riffraff.